DynamicDyno/goodandlost/content/post/mexico-tulum-and-bacalar.md

 title = "Mexico: Tulum and Bacalar"
 +++

 What in the *hell* have I been doing?
 It's hard to even say, and where do I begin?
-It's been over three months since I've written a blog post--not that that's surprising to me.
+It's been over four months since I've written a blog post--not that that's surprising to me.
 Before I started my trip I knew there was a pretty good possibility this would happen.
 But, I figured I would man up and get it done.
 Looks like I was wrong!

 But what I want to avoid is long-term, habit-producing lack of documentation, that would eventually lead to me forgetting much of my trip.
-It's been about four years since I traipsed around Europe and honestly, I've forgotten way more of it than I would like to admit to myself.
+It's been about four years since I traipsed around Europe and honestly, I've forgotten way more of it than I would like to admit.
 I can't even remember some of the cities I went to, and I can't remember 100% of the names of people I met unless we're still Facebook friends.
 How much of my first trip to Europe will I remember in 20 years?

 And that's why I know it's important for me, at the very least, to archive some photos and anecdotes.
 So buckle up, let's post some travel stuff!